debordem/8.4_test_site/readme.md

 Your home page ***must*** be called **index.html**.

+You can clone this to a desktop too, however Admin will be needed to allow the server apps.

 ## Password protection

 This site structure is password protected, as some sites may contain images of students.